 What Can I Expect in a Long-Term Rehab?

-A long-term treatment center for substance abuse focuses more than just overcoming the initial stages of addiction.
+Long term rehabs for substance abuse focus more than just overcoming the initial stages of addiction.
 Physical and psychological dependence will be addressed first, but you’ll spend most of your time addressing your mental health and building skills that set you up for a bright future.

 People who have co-occurring mental illnesses often find that long-term rehab gives them a better chance to address the full scope of their disorders than traditional treatment programs.
 Through long-term rehab, they are able to begin implementing the skills they’ve acquired into their daily lives without losing the support and structure that rehab provides.